Vyvyan Pope: First World War

 He also participated in the Christmas truce of 1914.
 In June 1917, having returned from being wounded for the second time at Messines, and now a captain with the acting rank of lieutenant-colonel, he took over command of 1/North Staffs just in time to see the battalion, now serving as part of the 72nd Brigade of the 24th Division, take a prominent role in the Battle of Passchendaele (also known as the Third Battle of Ypres).

-Second Lieutenant Bernard Martin of D Company, 1st Battalion, North Staffs would later write that, some days before the 31 July 1917 attack on Jehovah and Jordan Trenches near Zandvoorde, Pope had ordered, to the surprise of his officers, that the attacking lines were, "not to charge at the double across No-Man's-Land as in the old tactics, but to walk at a steady pace towards Jehovah".
+Second Lieutenant Bernard Martin of D Company, 1st Battalion, North Staffs would later write that, some days before the 31 July 1917 attack on Jehovah and Jordan Trenches near Zandvoorde, Pope had ordered, to the surprise of his officers, that the attacking lines were, "not to charge at the double across No-Man's-Land as in the old tactics but to walk at a steady pace towards Jehovah".
 Under orders from High Command, the battalion was able to "charge" only after taking Jordan Trench.
-Starting the day with an estimated 550 rifles, the battalion lost 50% of their attacking force: 4 officers killed and 7 wounded, 38 other ranks killed and 210 wounded, and 10 missing presumed killed.
+Starting the day with an estimated 550 rifles, the battalion lost 50 per cent of their attacking force: 4 officers killed and 7 wounded, 38 other ranks killed and 210 wounded, and 10 missing presumed killed.

-On 21 March 1918, the battalion was in front-line trenches near Saint-Quentin when the Germans launched Operation Michael, the opening attack in their Spring Offensive: there were extensive casualties, and, in a highly confused and fluid situation, Pope received a bullet wound in the right elbow.
+On 21 March 1918, the battalion was in front-line trenches near Saint-Quentin when the Germans began Operation Michael, the opening attack in their Spring Offensive.
+There were extensive casualties, and in a highly confused and fluid situation, Pope received a bullet wound in the right elbow.
 By the time he reached a hospital gas gangrene had set in, and his right arm had to be amputated.
 Every year thereafter he drank a glass of port on 21 March in memory of his fallen comrades.

-Following his discharge from hospital Pope attempted to find a route back into military service, but before he could do so the Armistice with Germany had been signed.
+Following his discharge from hospital Pope attempted to find a route back into military service but before he could do so the Armistice with Germany had been signed.